databrickslabs/ucx/README.md

 For Azure, this command prompts to confirm performing the following credential migration steps:
 1. [RECOMMENDED] For each storage account, create access connectors with managed identities that have the `Storage Blob Data Contributor` role on the respective storage account.
-An storage credential is created for each access connector.
+A storage credential is created for each access connector.
 2. Migrate Azure Service Principals, which have `Storage Blob Data Contributor`, `Storage Blob Data Reader`, `Storage Blob Data Owner`, or custom roles on ADLS Gen2 locations that are being used in